fracicsowang/LegendAI.app-showcase/README.md

 ## Roadmap (Public)
 - Public writeups and case studies
 - Educational materials about multi-agent investing workflows

+## Acknowledgments
+- Thanks to AI Hedge Fund creator virattt, whose visuals inspired parts of this showcase.

 ## License
 See LICENSE.
 All rights reserved.